semaphoreci/docs/docs/examples/testflight-ios-app-distribution.md

 ---
-description: This guide shows how to configure iOS app distribution from Semaphore to Apple TestFlight using Fastlane.
+Description: This guide shows how to configure iOS app distribution from Semaphore to Apple TestFlight using Fastlane.
 ---

-# TestFlight iOS App Distribution
+# TestFlight iOS app distribution

 This guide shows how to configure iOS app distribution from [Semaphore][semaphore] to [Apple TestFlight][testflight] using [Fastlane][fastlane].

-For an introduction to building iOS apps on Semaphore, see the _[iOS tutorial][ios-tutorial]_.
+For an introduction to building iOS apps on Semaphore, see the [iOS tutorial][ios-tutorial].

-First, make sure to configure your project to use Fastlane, Match and code signing by following the _[Code signing for iOS projects][code-signing]_ guide.
+First, make sure to configure your project to use Fastlane, Match, and code signing as detailed in the [code signing for iOS projects][code-signing] documentation.

-To publish to TestFlight, create a separate Fastlane lane where you'll invoke the appropriate commands:
+To publish to TestFlight, create a separate Fastlane lane where you'll invoke the appropriate commands, as shown below:

 ```ruby
 # fastlane/Fastfile